YangZhengyi98/Exposure-aware-Recommendation-Benchmark/index.md

 ##Introduction

-Recommendation is an important task that helps us identify useful information everyday, thus making it a thriving research topicin both academia and industry.
+Recommendation is an important task that helps us identify useful information everyday, thus making it a thriving research topic in both academia and industry.
+However, different researchers usually different experiment settings and evaluation protocols in their works.
+This leads to that it is difficult for others to reproduce their studies or even got totally different results.
+Therefore, a fair comparision platform among different recommendation models is a necessity in the long run.
+So we have done extensive experiments in a well-known recommendation library: [NeuRec](https://github.com/wubinzzu/NeuRec).

 You can use the [editor on GitHub](https://github.com/YangZhengyi98/Exposure-aware-Recommendation-Benchmark/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.